joarSv/VesselControl/README.md

 <h1>VesselControll</h1>

 VesselControl is a project aiming to remotely control and operate a model vessel.
-Equipment used is a Android smartphone, a Raspberry Pi with usb wifi-dongle and an Arduino Uno.
+Equipment used is an Android smartphone, a Raspberry Pi with usb wifi-dongle and an Arduino Uno.

 The Raspberry Pi acts as a combined server and access point through a connected usb wifi-dongle.
 The Pi is running python software connecting an Android smartphone with a Arduino enabling control of DC motors and servos.